emilhe/dash-extensions/README.md

 if __name__ == '__main__':
     app.run_server()
 ```

+where the content of a text field is written to the websocket, and the server response written to a log field.

 Websockets make it possible to solve a number of cases, which can otherwise be challenging in Dash, e.g.